Tensors and Spinors in de Sitter Space: Spinors in dS

 $L_{AB}, \mathcal{L}_{AB}$ and $\Sigma_{AB}$ obey the same commutation relations.
 In what follows we consider $\Psi$, a Dirac spinor representation of $SO(1,d+1)$; and $\overline{\Psi}$, its conjugate.
 As we did previously for tensors, we will \textit{define} a dS spinor as a constrained object which lives in the ambient space.
 The Lorentz invariant constraint will make this object irreducible, in the same way that transversality did, and ensure that it contains degrees of freedom corresponding exactly as those of a dS spinor.
 We perform our construction in a specific parameterisation of the dS slicing $X^2 = 1$, but the results and constraint are coordinate independent.
 The transformation law \eqref{eqn:LABPhiAmb} maps to a local realisation of the isometries acting on components of $\Psi$ on the slice; matching the local realisation to the intrinsic calculation implies a constraint on $\Psi$ which corresponds to an irreducible field $\psi$ in dS.
 For the planar parameterisation the algebra is most naturally written using

 When written explicitly in planar coordinates, these operators act on a scalar field $\phi$ as Killing vectors specified by

 The intrinsic action on other dS representations is fixed by the addition of a spin part to the action of the operators.
 For a field transforming in a given representation of $SO(1,d)$, we add a contribution from the spin matrix, for spinor that is $\tilde{\Sigma}_{\mu \nu} = \frac{1}{4}[\gamma_\mu,\gamma_\nu]$, to the action of $M_{ab}$.
 We then use the Jacobi identity to fix the spin-part of all the remaining generators in terms of the spin matrix $\tilde{\Sigma}_{\mu\nu}$.
-We show this explicitly for the related example of global coordinates in \cref{app:Global}.
+Note that the indices used here are the $SO(1,d)$ tangent space indices as described in \cref{app:Conv}, as such $\{\gamma_\mu,\gamma_\nu\} = 2 \eta_{\mu\nu}$.
 This analysis provides the general form of the isometry generators acting on spinning dS bulk fields $\psi$ in planar coordinates,

 Note that $\tilde{\Sigma}_{ab}$ needs not be the $ab$ component of $\Sigma_{AB}$, though it is often the case.
+We show the analogous calculation for the related example of global coordinates in \cref{app:Global}.
 To our knowledge, these commutations relations, with spin contributions, are not present in the literature.
 Though this appears superficially similar to the transformation law of a field of weight $0$ under the conformal group, one should be mindful of the index range.
 Only in the late time limit $\lim_{\eta \rightarrow 0^{+}}\psi(\eta,x)= (-\eta)^{\Delta}\psi(x)$, do we recover the usual form of the Conformal algebra acting on primary fields of weight $\Delta$.

 We can now compare how the elements of $\Psi$ transform in the ambient space, \cref{eqn:LABPhiAmb} with the transformation in the planar patch, \crefrange{eqn:LABPhiinti}{eqn:LABPhiintf}, to isolate a quantity transforming like a spinor of dS.
 Though an explicit choice is made, we stress that the results are not unique to the planar parameterisation, precisely because of the homogeneity of dS.
 As further proof of this, in the \cref{app:Global} we perform the analogous analysis for global coordinates.